-Members of the Evaluation Team should refer to "Guidelines and Operating Practices for Accreditation Visit and Evaluation" which provides details on the roles of the various Evaluation Team members and procedures during pre-visit and onsite visit.
-This guide will be obtained by Evaluation Team members from the eNBA web portal.
+Members of the Evaluation Team should refer to "Guidelines and Operating Practices for Accreditation Visit and Evaluation" which provides details on the roles of the various Evaluation Team members and procedures during pre-visit, and onsite visit.
+This guide will be obtained by the members of the Evaluation Team from the eNBA web portal.